Lokhmat/k8s_nemesis/task8/Tamplon/Readme.md

 # Project Overview

-This project contains two Python programs: `8queens.py` and `kwic.py`. for Eight Queens (8Q) and Key Word in Context (KWIC) problems accordingly.
+This project contains solutions for two problems: Eight Queens (8Q) and Key Word in Context (KWIC) accordingly.

 ## 8 Queens